mj-jimenez/pandrugs-frontend/app/about/about.md

 ### CNIO Bioinformatics Unit

-The Bioinformatics Unit of the Spanish National Cancer Research Centre (BU-CNIO)...
+The Bioinformatics Unit of the Spanish National Cancer Research Centre (BU-CNIO) has a double mission: to support other CNIO groups and to conduct research in bioinformatics.
+This research focuses on developing novel computational methods for integrating cancer genomics data with clinical and pathological information.
+Our final goal is to translate this knowledge into effective and personalised cancer treatment.

 <div style="text-align: left;"><a href="https://bioinformatics.cnio.es"><img src="bu-cnio-logo.png" alt="BU-CNIO" height="10%" width="10%"/></a>

 ### SING Group

-The Next Generation Computer Systems Group (SING)...
+The SING Group (Next-Generation Computer Systems Group, University of Vigo, Spain) has more than 15 years of experience developing bioinformatics and biomedicine applications in collaboration with relevant research groups, taking advantage of cutting-edge techniques and methods in the fields of Machine Learning, Distributed Computing and Software Engineering.

 <div style="text-align: left;"><a href="http://www.sing-group.org"><img src="sing-logo.png" alt="SING" height="16%" width="16%"/></a>